pnodet/help-array/README.md

 `deepFlatten` : Flattens an array recursively.

-`groupMap` : Group items by common key and return an object of items grouped by key.
+`groupMap` : Group items by common key and return an map of items grouped by key.

 `group` : Group items by common key and return an array of groups.